faa5115/reconstruction/README.md

 Low-rank and structured signal recovery: Leveraging low-dimensional structure in undersampled measurements for robust image recovery, as in compressed sensing radar.
 This repository brings together multiple reconstruction strategies, each accompanied by code and visual examples, to highlight my hands-on DSP proficiency and adaptability across imaging domains.

+-->

+Although this repository was developed in the context of MRI, many of the reconstruction techniques here align closely with the signal modeling challenges faced in SAR:

+Phased-array processing and unaliasing techniques correspond to SAR beamforming and resolution enhancement.

+Low-rank matrix models are applicable to SAR denoising, missing data interpolation, and compressive sensing.

+Matched filtering and gridding methods resemble SAR pulse compression and image formation pipelines.

+Inverse problem approaches reflect similar issues in SAR: ill-posedness, limited data coverage, and trade-offs between resolution and artifacts.

+By working from first principles and reconstructing these methods in Python and MATLAB, I aim to demonstrate transferable intuition and a bottom-up engineering mindset well suited for SAR signal processing challenges.

+---

 # Table of Contents
 **Introduction**\